viren6669/v/docs/docker_usage.md

 Output Directory
 Synthesized audio files and temporary processing files will be stored in the outputs/ directory within the container.
 For local debugging, you might want to mount a volume to persist these outputs on your host machine.

+### 4. Access Swagger Doc

+You can access the Swagger UI documentation by navigating to http://localhost:7860/docs in your web browser.
+This provides an interactive API reference and allows you to test the API endpoints directly through the UI.